William Augustus Larned (professor)

 William Augustus Larned (June 23, 1806 – February 3, 1862) was an American minister and professor at Yale College.

 He was son of George Larned and grandson of Gen. Daniel Larned, of Thompson, Connecticut, and was born in that town on June 23, 1806.
 He graduated from Yale College in 1826.
 Two years after graduating he spent in teaching at Salisbury, North Carolina.
 Then from 1828 to 1831 he was a tutor in Yale College.
 At the close of this period a change in his religious convictions led him to abandon the course of law studies on which he had entered, and devote himself to theology under the guidance of Rev. Dr. Taylor, in the seminary at New Haven.

-In the spring of 1834 he was ordained Pastor of the Congregational church in Millbury, Massachusetts, and he remained there till October of the next year, when the loss of health compelled him to resign.
+In the spring of 1834 he was ordained Pastor of the Congregational church in Millbury, Massachusetts.
+He remained there till October of the next year, when the loss of health compelled him to resign.
 He then accepted proposals from Rev. Dr. Nathan S. S. Beman and Rev. Mr. Edward Norris Kirk to engage with them in the instruction of a theological school at Troy, New York, the Troy and Albany School of Theology.
 He was there occupied in teaching Hebrew and Greek and in preaching, till the institution was crippled by the financial disasters of 1837.